patrickwchoi/fullstack_project/README.md

 Here, I am bringing to my middleware the post content along with its associated likes and comments whenever I use the index route from my backend

 ####

+#### To Run:
+cd into root directory and run `sudo service postgresql start`, then `rails s` to start the backend server open another terminal and cd into frontend directory and run `npm start` to start the frontend server

+#### Notes:
+currently getting error on local where I need to restart computer bc of issue with aws3 fetching images in time.